TL;DR

 Advanced optimization tactics

-When you've covered fundamentals (structure, keywords, ads, bidding, QS), next level optimization includes audience layering, remarketing, and conversion tracking audits.
-These are tactics separating good accounts from excellent ones.
+Once you've covered the fundamentals (structure, keywords, ads, bidding, QS), the next level of optimization includes audience layering, remarketing, and conversion tracking audits.
+These are the tactics that separate good accounts from excellent ones.

 Tactic 28